 a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including provident fund, employees' state insurance, income tax, goods and service tax and other material statutory dues have generally been regularly deposited during the year by the Company with the appropriate authorities.
-As explained to us, the Company did not have any dues on account of service tax, value added tax, sales tax, duty of customs, duty of Excise and Cess.

-b) There were no outstanding dues (as mentioned above) as of 31st March 2023 for a period of more than six months from the date they became payable.
+There were no undisputed amounts outstanding at the year end for a period of more than six months from the date they became payable.